actionhero/www.actionherojs.com/tutorials/web-server.md

 next();
 ```

-ActionHero can also serve up flat files.
-ActionHero will not cache these files and each request to `file` will re-read the file from disk (like the nginx web server).
+Actionhero can also serve up flat files.
+Actionhero will not cache these files and each request to `file` will re-read the file from disk (like the nginx web server).

 There are helpers you can use in your actions to send files:

 - `/public` and `/api` are routes which expose the directories of those types.
 These top level path can be configured in `/config/servers/web.js` with `api.config.servers.web.urlPathForActions` and `api.config.servers.web.urlPathForFiles`.
 - the root of the web server "/" can be toggled to serve the content between /file or /api actions per your needs `config.servers.web.rootEndpointType`.
 The default is `api`.
-- ActionHero will serve up flat files (html, images, etc) as well from your ./public folder.
+- Actionhero will serve up flat files (html, images, etc) as well from your ./public folder.
 This is accomplished via the `file` route as described above. `http://{baseUrl}/public/{pathToFile}` is equivalent to `http://{baseUrl}?action=file&fileName={pathToFile}` and `http://{baseUrl}/file/{pathToFile}`.
 - Errors will result in a 404 (file not found) with a message you can customize.
 - Proper mime-type headers will be set when possible via the `mime` package.